 Long-term use

-When a person uses hydrocodone for a longer period — such as months or years — it likely takes longer to eliminate the drug from their system than those who only take hydrocodone for a few days.
+When a person takes hydrocodone for a longer period — such as months or years — it likely takes longer for the drug to clear their system than it would for those who only take hydrocodone for a few days.

 Frequency of intake

-Hydrocodone is available as an extended-release (long-acting) 12-hour capsule, which a person takes once every 12 hours, as well as an extended-release tablet taken once every 24 hours.
+Hydrocodone is available as an extended-release (long-acting) 12-hour capsule, which a person takes once every 12 hours.
+It also comes as an extended-release tablet that a person takes once every 24 hours.

-The body takes longer to excrete the 24-hour tablet from the body.
+The body takes longer to eliminate the 24-hour tablet from the body.

 Common side effects of hydrocodone use include: